sdroege/gstreamer-rs/README.md

 Any kinds of contributions are welcome as a pull request.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in gst-plugin-rs by you shall be licensed under the MIT license as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in gstreamer-rs by you shall be licensed under the MIT license as above, without any additional terms or conditions.